MohammadEfhamiCc/Multiple_linear_Regression_With_Genetic_Algorithm/README.md

 # Multiple_linear_Regression_With_Genetic_Algorithm
-training the parameters of a Multiple Linear Regression using Genetic Algorithm
+training the parameters of a Multiple Linear Regression using Genetic Algorithm. this source code has a general use,you could use it with your own dataset, the dataset file that has been uploaded, was the dataset for one of my final project for one of my courses that i took in the university. i provided enough comment for the source code that you could easily understand what each part does. feel free to use, change and modify this program, any changes that get to me with pull request would be welcome.